 Form W-9, Request for Taxpayer Identification Number and Certification, is like Form W-4, but for independent contractors.
 Provide Form W-9 to workers you classify as independent contractors.
-Use information from Form W-9 to accurately fill out Form 1099-MISC.
+Use information from Form W-9 to accurately fill out Form 1099-NEC.

 On Form W-9, independent contractors must provide their name, business entity (e.g., partnership), exemptions, address, and their Social Security number or Employer Identification Number.

 Do not withhold payroll taxes from an independent contractor’s wages.
 However, you need to report nonemployee compensation to the IRS.

 Fill out the form for independent contractors you paid $600 or more throughout the calendar year.

 There are several copies of Form 1099-NEC, including Copies A, B, C, 1, and 2.